btitushopkins-ops/NFL-Blitz-Pro-2027/README.md

   not provide the game itself (see Legal section)
 - A GameCube memory card slot configured in Dolphin, with room for one save
+- You can get the save on a memory card through a soft modded Wii, then load it on a stock Game Cube.

 ## Installation